seeajay1/seeajay1.github.io/index.md

 [Probabilistic_Logics.pdf](https://github.com/seeajay1/seeajay1.github.io/files/8259880/Probabilistic_Logics.pdf)

-You can use the [editor on GitHub](https://github.com/seeajay1/seeajay1.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ```
 1*   The world is all that is the case.
 1.1  The world is the totality of facts, not of things.